delcastanher/delcastanher.github.io/content/posts/convert-pdf-to-tiff-in-java-with-apache-pdfbox.md

 ## Convert each PDF page as a separated Tiff file

-For the following pieces of code, you will need a `String` variable `pdfFilename` with the path and name of the PDF file[^1].
-It will be used to load the PDF file and write the Tiff files.
+For the following pieces of code, you will need a `String` variable `pdfFilename` with the path and name of the PDF file. [^1] It will be used to load the PDF file and write the Tiff files.

 [^1]: https://pdfbox.apache.org/2.0/migration.html#working-with-images